 To be eligible to enter the Dietetics Major at year 3, you must meet the Land and Food Systems UBC entrance requirements (see Food, Nutrition and Health), and have a minimum of 54 credits of post-secondary course work.

-To apply to the Dietetics Major, you must complete specific year 1 and 2 prerequisite courses (or their equivalents), as well as a minimum of 54 credits of university or college coursework by April 30 in the year of application.
-These prerequisites can be met by following years one and two of the Food, Nutrition and Health Major.
+To apply to the Dietetics Major, you must complete the following year 1 and 2 prerequisite courses (or their equivalents), as well as a minimum of 54 credits of university or college coursework by April 30 in the year of application.
 It is not allowable for applicants to defer specific prerequisite courses.

 The table below outlines the prerequisite requirements for 2018 applicants.
 Notes in red provide a preview of changes applicable to applicants in 2019 or beyond.

 |Course (Click for course details)||Course||Requirements to take course